hfp/xconfigure/config/cp2k/README.md

 ### Previous Release<a name="previous-release"></a>

-As the step-by-step guide uses GNU Fortran (version 8.3 is recommended), only Intel&#160;MKL (2019.x recommended) and Intel&#160;MPI (2018.x recommended) need to be sourced (sourcing all Intel development tools of course does not harm).
+As the step-by-step guide uses GNU Fortran (version 7.x, 8.x, or 9.x, 9.1 is not recommended), only Intel&#160;MKL (2019.x recommended) and Intel&#160;MPI (2018.x recommended) need to be sourced (sourcing all Intel development tools of course does not harm).
 The following components are used:

 * Intel Math Kernel Library (also per Linux' distro's package manager) acts as:
     * LAPACK/BLAS and ScaLAPACK library